 Wet soil can be a challenge for even the most experienced gardeners.
-Here are some tips for improving the soil condition and 12 perennial crops to grow.
+Here are some tips for growing in wet soil and 12 perennial crops to try.

 Contour gardening is a way to use the land’s contours to reduce irrigation and erosion, and maximize nutrients for abundant harvest yields.
 Here’s what contour gardening is and how you can pull it off.